vishipayyallore/speaker-series-2022/microsoft-reactor/S14_2022Apr27_SecureCloudSolutions_MonitoringLogging/README.md

 ### 1. Azure Key Vault

-> 1. Discussion and Demo.
+> 1. Discussion and Demo
+> 1. Show casing the Purge protection of Key Vault
 > 1. How to set and retrieve secrets by using the Azure CLI

 ### 2. Storage Encryption